rixiobarrios/winter-break/html-css/mockups/flowerbox-florals/README.md

 ## Hungry for More?

-We learned about responsive design yesterday, now practice it!
+Try to practice responsive design by making this mockup responsive.
 Feel free to style your own mobile design, or try to match the mobile mockup given below!

-*Notice something weird when you try to look at the mobile view via the chrome dev tools?
-Look into [viewports](https://www.w3schools.com/css/css_rwd_viewport.asp) to fix it!*

 <details><summary><strong>The Mobile Mockup (Click to see!)</strong></summary><p>